benchristel/verse/docs/what.md

 So performance matters, but only to a point.
-In most cases, the amount of performance that can be gained by optimizing an algorithm is not worth the cost in programming time.
+In most cases, the amount of performance that can be gained by optimizing a design is not worth the cost in programming time (which includes not just the time to do the optimization, but the cost of understanding the code later).
 "Stupider" methods, like memoization, caching, and throttling, are often perfectly sufficient to solve the performance problems that actually impact the users of the software.